DaneVinson/CorsExplorer/readme.md

 ## CorsExplorer
-A simple applicaiton to help explore CORS in .NET Core.
+A simple application to help explore CORS in .NET Core.
 <hr>

 ### CorsExplorerWebApi